chromium/chromium/docs/android_studio.md

 To see more detailed structure of gn targets, the `--split-projects` flag can be used.
 This will generate one module for every gn target in the dependency graph.
-This can be very slow when used with `--all` by default.
+This can be very slow.

 ### Excluded Files